 We understand that the situation may be trickier if the at-fault driver was your friend or relative.
 You may be reluctant to hold them responsible for your bills, even though you need the compensation.
 In this scenario, remember that your claim would be made against their insurance company, not against them directly.
-Our lawyers at The Zucker Law Firm can help you navigate the claims process skillfully, preventing unnecessary stress on you or your friend.
+Our lawyers at Zucker Personal Injury & Accident Lawyers, APC can help you navigate the claims process skillfully, preventing unnecessary stress on you or your friend.

 I was injured as an Uber/Lyft passenger.
 Who pays for my bills?